 RITE OF PASSAGE

-Re-reading that last paragraph, I am amazed that my dad rose above all of that to be the warm, kind, generous, and loving man that he was.
+Re-reading that last paragraph, I am amazed that my dad rose above all of that to become the warm, kind, generous, and loving man that he was.
 I believe that him meeting my mum, and being welcomed into her family, was a big part of that.

 Seeing the beautiful fall colors when I recently drove back to Florida via Virginia’s Shenandoah Valley, this memory came flooding back to me.
 Both of my parents worked 6 days a week, and in the summer, my dad would sometimes suggest that we should drive out to Sherwood Forest or nearby Clumber Park.
 Until he got sick, driving was always a form of relaxation for him.